snhu-dorrian/snhu-dorrian.github.io/README.md

 - **Home Page (`index.html`)**: Overview of my academic journey and featured projects.

 - **Artifacts**:
+  - [DriverPass]([https://github.com/snhu-dorrian/RBTree](https://github.com/snhu-dorrian/snhu-dorrian.github.io/tree/main/assets/artifact1)): An update and refinement of the original DriverPass design document requirements
-  - [RBTree](https://github.com/snhu-dorrian/RBTree): A Red-Black Tree implementation in C++ and C#.
+  - [RBTree](https://github.com/snhu-dorrian/RBTree): An port from a Binary Search Tree in C++ to a Red-Black-Tree in C#.
-  - [AnimalShelter](https://github.com/snhu-dorrian/AnimalShelter): A Windows Forms application for managing animal shelter data.
+  - [AnimalShelter](https://github.com/snhu-dorrian/AnimalShelter): A redesign of a single page web app to a Windows Forms application for managing animal shelter data with a UI.

 ---

 ## Featured Projects

+### 1. DriverPass Update

+- **Repository**: This artifact is purely documentation and can be accessed in the assets/artifact1 resources of the repository

+- **Description**: This is an update to the original design documentation.
+It features an updated class diagram, a new component diagram, design constraints, and more.

-### 1. RBTree
+### 2. RBTree

 - **Repository**: [snhu-dorrian/RBTree](https://github.com/snhu-dorrian/RBTree)